Benicia Dog Bite Lawyer

-I’m Ed Smith, a Dog Bite Lawyer in Benicia.
-I have more than 33 years of experience with handling dog bite cases in Northern California.
-If you or someone that you care about has been hurt by a pet dog, you can call me at (707) 564-1900 or (800) 404-5400 to get my free, friendly advice.
+Our law firm has nearly four decades of experience handling dog bite cases in Northern California.
+If you or someone you care about has been hurt by a pet dog, you can call our Benicia dog bite attorneys at (707) 564-1900 or (800) 404-5400 for free, friendly advice.

-I take cases on the basis of contingency.
-This means you do not need to make payments up-front and will only be responsible for lawyers’ fees if I successfully resolve your case.
+Our injury lawyers take cases based on contingency.
+This means you do not need to make payments up-front and will only be responsible for lawyers’ fees if we successfully resolve your case.

 Photo by pexels.com